 - Pressure canning

-- Pot or water canner– usually 20 quarts is a good size for as water bath canner.
-Some water bath canners online come with a the full toolkit.
+- Pot or water canner– usually 20 quarts is a good size for a water bath canner.
+Some water bath canners online come with the full toolkit.
 You can use the pot you have or can find one online here

 - Mason jars– They come in a few different sizes.
 We use the smaller ones to make jellies.
 See the latest prices on Amazon here.